 On the second Saturday in October, the town of Darlington puts its racing stripes aside to present the South Carolina Sweet Potato Festival, a special salute to a rousing local favorite.
 And if you like to indulge year-round, you’ll find sweet potato-something on restaurant menus all across the Palmetto State.
 We really are a sweet potato lover’s paradise.

 By mid-century, the crop actually knocked cotton out of the top spot as an agricultural commodity in the Beaufort area.
 To further solidify its standing as a significant South Carolina product, our very own Revolutionary War hero, General Francis “Swamp Fox” Marion, and his crafty band of men relied upon sweet potatoes for fortification of the nutritional kind.
-For this alone, it seems fitting that the entire nation owes a debt of gratitude to these vitamin A-rich root tubers.
+Learn more about South Carolina Revolutionary War heroes here.

 Botanical genius and American historical figure Dr. George Washington Carver envisioned sweet potato possibilities and developed more than 100 uses for them, including writing ink, shoe blacking, synthetic silk, paper and library paste, like the kind you used to lick in kindergarten class.

 South Carolina Sweet Potato Casserole

-In a large bowl, use a hand mixer to combine mashed sweet potato, white sugar, eggs, stick of butter, nutmeg and vanilla.
+Method: In a large bowl, use a hand mixer to combine mashed sweet potato, white sugar, eggs, stick of butter, nutmeg and vanilla.
 Spread mixture in a greased baking dish.
 Combine all topping ingredients and sprinkle evenly over the top of the casserole.
 (To crush benne wafers, pulse lightly in a food processor until you achieve coarse crumbs.)
 Place casserole in a pre-heated, 350-degree oven and bake until the top is toasty brown, about 30 minutes.
-Note: You can find benne wafers online through local businesses like Old Colony Bakery, at area farmers markets and in grocery stores that stock South Carolina products.
+Note: You can find benne wafers online through local businesses like Olde Colony Bakery, at area farmers markets and in grocery stores that stock South Carolina products.
 An additional ½ cup of pecans may be substituted.